bancaditalia/Understanding-Variational-Autoencoders-with-Intrinsic-Dimension-and-Information-Imbalance/README.md

-# VAEs-through-ID-and-II
+# Understanding-Variational-Autoencoders-with-Intrinsic-Dimension-and-Information-Imbalance
-Code to reproduce the results of the paper "Understanding Variational Autoencoders with Intrinsic Dimension and Information Imbalance"
+Code to reproduce the results of the paper "Understanding Variational Autoencoders with Intrinsic Dimension and Information Imbalance" https://openreview.net/pdf?id=uViw1lr2mZ

 ## Prerequisites
 Ensure that you have Python installed (Python 3.11 or later is recommended) and install the necessary dependencies using the following command: